dessertlab/BayesianReliabilityAssessment/README.md

 To use it:
 - Import the source code in an IDE (e.g., Eclipse).
 - Select a subject.
-- Define partitions (called Test Frames) and an operational profile for the subject under test, as exemplified in the Java code (file main.Java)
+- Modify the endpoints of the service API to invoke.
-- Modify the endpoints of the endpoint of the service API to invoke (in the example there is the localhost of subject under test, the NLP-Prose APIs)
+- Optionally, define a profile for the partitions (if not defined, a uniform profile is generated).
-- Define input classes.
+- Optionally, modify the type of input classes generated.
 The TestFrame class defines some example classes to generate Strings with different features.
 This can be customised depending on the need.
 - Deploy the subject
 - Run the main.class file.
-Results are printed on the console.
+Results are printed to a file output.txt.
 The response code is used as oracle to get the number of demands and of failed demands.

 Finally, the source code of NLP-Building-Blocks is uploaded, with instructions on how to deploy it (via docker) and how to invoke it.
 The name of the APIs are in the source folder.